tilburgsciencehub/website/content/building-blocks/analyze-data/regression-discontinuity/rd-plots.md

 <img src = "../images/raw-data.png" width=400">
 </p>

-The resulting plot can help to detect outliers and visualize the raw observations, but it makes it hard to effectively visualize the RD design, for instance, we can't see a jump in the values of the outcome by just looking at the raw data.
+The resulting plot can help to detect outliers and visualize the raw observations, but it makes it hard to effectively visualize the RD design.
+For instance, we can't see a jump in the values of the outcome by just looking at the raw data.

+## A typical RD plot

 To solve this, we should aggregate the data before plotting.
 A typical RD plot has two features:
-- a **global polynomial fit**, represented by a solid line: a smooth approximation to the unknown regression functions, based on a polynomial fit of the outcome on the score
+- A **global polynomial fit**, represented by a solid line: a smooth approximation to the unknown regression functions, based on a polynomial fit of the outcome on the score
-- **local sample means**, represented by dots: a non-smooth approximation to the unknown regression functions; they are created by choosing disjoint bins (intervals) of the score followed by a calculation of the mean outcome for observations within each bin and then plotting this average outcome for each bin
+- **Local sample means**, represented by dots: a non-smooth approximation to the unknown regression functions; they are created by choosing disjoint bins (intervals) of the score followed by a calculation of the mean outcome for observations within each bin and then plotting this average outcome for each bin

 Binning the data can reveal patterns that can't be seen when plotting the raw data in a simple scatter plot.
 There are two important aspects for choosing the bins: location and number.

 ## Location of bins
 We can create two different types of bins:
-- **evenly-spaced** (ES): bins that have equal length; however, if observations are not uniformly distributed, each bin might have a different number of observations
+- **Evenly-spaced** (ES): bins that have equal length; however, if observations are not uniformly distributed, each bin might have a different number of observations.
-- **quantile-spaced** (QS): bins that contain roughly the same number of observations but the length may differ; the bins are larger in regions where there are fewer observations
+- **Quantile-spaced** (QS): bins that contain roughly the same number of observations but the length may differ; the bins are larger in regions where there are fewer observations.

 We create two graphs using 20 evenly-spaced and quantile-spaced bins.
 To do this we use the `rdplot` command: